Mad World: Meaning

 The song was influenced by the theories of Arthur Janov, author of The Primal Scream.
 The lyric "the dreams in which I'm dying are the best I've ever had" suggests that dreams of intense experiences such as death will be the best at releasing tension.

-Reception
+Critical reception

 Cash Box said that the song "grows on you, expanding from a soft dance tune to a shy Britisher's confessions of his darkest dreams."

 B-side

 "Ideas as Opiates" is a song that originally served as the B-side to the "Mad World" single.
 This earlier version was produced by the band themselves, though it was later re-recorded for inclusion on The Hurting.
 The song takes its name from a chapter title in Arthur Janov's book Prisoners of Pain and features lyrics related to the concept of primal therapy.
 The song is musically sparse, featuring just a piano, drum machine, and saxophone.
 An alternative version of this song titled "Saxophones as Opiates" was included as a B-side on the 12-inch single and is mostly instrumental.

 That's the chapter from Janov, and it's really a reference to people's mindsets, the way that the ego can suppress so much nasty information about oneself – the gentle way that the mind can fool oneself into thinking everything is great.